 A Maryland Lawyer Can Help You Find a Gestational Carrier

-If you’re an intended parent looking for a surrogate, there are a couple of different ways.
+If you’re an intended parent in Maryland looking for a surrogate, family law expert Jennifer Sue Hollander Fairfax says you have a few different options under Maryland law.

 Option 1: Friends-and-Family Method

 The first option is the friends-and-family method.
-I tell intended parents that they should reach out to friends and family, and see if there’s anyone you know that’s had a child and is willing to be a carrier for you.
+I tell intended parents that they should reach out to friends and family to see if there’s anyone they know who has had a child and is willing to be a carrier for them.

-For the purpose of finding a surrogate, the friend-or-family option is probably going to be $20,000 or less, because most of the time those surrogates don’t take a fee.
-They just want their uncovered medicals paid, their travel, childcare, and lost wages covered.
+For the purpose of finding a surrogate, the friend-or-family option is probably going to be $20,000 or less since most of the time, those surrogates don’t take a fee.
+They just want their uncovered medicals paid and their travel, childcare, and lost wages covered.

 Next, there’s the do-it-yourself option, which involves online forums like SurroMomsOnline.
-There, there are women who are former surrogates, or who want to be surrogates.
+On these platforms, some women are former surrogates, while others want to be surrogates.

-You can also run ads in newspapers, magazines, online, or do a Facebook pages.
-[Here, the surrogate] is a stranger, but you’re not using a professional to help find the surrogate; you’re asking her the questions, and if you’re my client, I can help do a questionnaire to make sure, preliminarily, that it’s a good match.
+You can also run ads in newspapers, magazines, online, or on Facebook pages.
+[Here, the surrogate mother] is a stranger, but you’re not using a professional to help find the surrogate; you’re asking her the questions, and if you’re my client, I can help do a questionnaire to make sure, preliminarily, that it’s a good match.

 For the DIY [option], it’s probably going to be somewhere between $20,000 and $30,000.
 These surrogates will sometimes not take a full fee, and you can negotiate because it’s independent.